As Ms Annabelle Chew’s family grew bigger over the years, her ideas about spending quality time together evolved.

 She says: “It’s like we’ve come full circle.
 It’s back to that child-like sense of having no inhibitions, like when I asked him to let me sit on the top decks of double-decker buses.”

-A version of this article first appeared on The Straits Times.
+A version of this article first appeared on The Straits Times in 2017.

 Why more Singapore parents are bonding with their kids at the spa

 More Singapore dads are helping with childcare duties at home

 How to keep your marriage strong?
 4 Singapore couples share their secrets

 85% of Singapore kids aged 8 to 12 have social media accounts even though they’re too young